-SOCIAL JUSTICE 12 (SS660-MSJ--12)
+SOCIAL JUSTICE 12 (MSJ--12)

-An examination of social justice issues (ex.
-Human rights, climate change, and gender inequality), their possible causes, and the lasting impact on individuals, groups, and society.
-This course involves current events, discussion, critical thinking, and the examination of real life cases.
+In this course you will examine inequalities (Ex. economic inequalities, racism, climate change, etc.) their causes, and the lasting impact they have on individuals, groups, and society.
+This course involves current events, discussion, critical thinking and the opportunity to do something to address social justice issues in your community.